God's Nature

 The Christian faith takes this understanding a step further.
 It claims not only that God created everything, but that He has personally revealed Himself to humanity—making Himself known, not merely through reason or observation, but through history, Scripture, and ultimately through Jesus Christ.

 Throughout the Old Testament, we see God’s dealings with a stubborn Israel—blessing them abundantly with land, wealth, and victory, yet repeatedly correcting them for their failure to live righteously.
 Both in blessing and in discipline, God’s parental love for Israel, His child, is revealed.
-If anything can be taken from the Old Testament, it is that God loves righteousness, richly rewards those who love Him, and utterly abhors immorality.
+If anything can be taken from the Old Testament, it is that God loves righteousness, richly rewards those who love Him, and despises immorality.

 “For in Him dwelleth all the fulness of the Godhead bodily” (Colossians 2:9)